 What this does is leaves traces of the program on your computer.
 Sometimes these traces are enough for elementary OS to think the app is installed correctly, while it isn’t.
 Moreover, the system won’t even let you reinstall the application.
 So you are stuck with a program that won’t work.

-The ‘Software Center’ isn’t useful in such case as the program doesn’t show up in the list assuming it was installed from here.
-Time to go the command line way to remove the corrupt program completely.
-We shall use the PURGE command.
-In my test PC, the application ‘Elementary Tweaks’ got partially uninstalled and I’m going to use this scenario as an example.
+“App Center” isn’t useful in such a case as the program doesn’t show up in the list, assuming it was installed from there.
+It’s now time to go the command line way to delete the corrupt program.

 Completely Remove Partially Installed Program